iain-burge/quantum_st-attack/README.md

 If using this code for research purposes, please cite:

 Iain Burge, Michel Barbeau and Joaquin Garcia-Alfaro.
-A Quantum Algorithm for Assessing Node Importance in the st-Connectivity Attack, 2025.
+A Quantum Algorithm for Assessing Node Importance in the st-Connectivity Attack, 40th IFIP International Conference on ICT Systems Security and Privacy Protection (IFIP SEC 2025), Maribor, Slovenia, May 2025.

 ```
 @inproceedings{burge-barbeau-alfaro2025st-attack,